 It has been said that “with enough time and money you can do anything.”
 Do you have unlimited time and money to accomplish all your contacting demands?
 If you do, then you can skip reading the following information.
 If you don’t, let me tell you how IAT’s Automated Resource Sharing* (ARS) can be a great help.

 In site-premised systems, dialing and phone line resources are often not fully utilized.
 The problem is resource needs change all the time.
 Too many resources are “dedicated” to agents when they are not required.
 Too few phone lines are available when the heavy time of day for taking inbound calls occurs.
 Too many resources are used for message broadcasting when more dialing resources are needed to keep agents from “waiting” for their next call.
 What can be done with all of these “priority” demands?
 As I see it, you can do one of two things.
 1. Purchase more resources.
 2. Utilize the resources you have more efficiently.

 If you have more money than you know what to do with, just purchase more of what you need (and send any extra cash to me).
-If you don’t have unlimited funds, use IAT’s Automated Resource Sharing.
+If you don’t have unlimited funds, use IAT’s Automated Resource best online casino Sharing.